scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Great Axe.*** *Melee Attack:* 6 AP, 3/2/1/0/0</br>deals 1 wound and 3 wound dice.
+***Great Axe.*** *Melee Attack:* 6 AP, 3/2/1/0/0 - deals 1 wound and 3 wound dice.

-***Grab.*** *Melee Attack:* 7 AP, 3/2/1/0/0</br>Target makes a Strength or Dexterity save against the ogre.
+***Grab.*** *Melee Attack:* 7 AP, 3/2/1/0/0 - Target makes a Strength or Dexterity save against the ogre.
 On fail the target is grappled, and the ogre can throw the creature without spending AP.

-***Throw.*** *Ranged Attack:* 6 AP, Range 7, 2/3/1/0/0</br>Throws a nearby boulder, or whatever is in their hand at the time dealing 1 wound and 2 wound dice on hit.
+***Throw.*** *Ranged Attack:* 6 AP, Range 7, 2/3/1/0/0 - Throws a nearby boulder, or whatever is in their hand at the time dealing 1 wound and 2 wound dice on hit.
 If the ogre is holding a creature it also takes damage from this attack without making a roll and they are no longer grappled.

-***Shield-Bash.*** *Maneuver, Reaction:* 2 AP, 1/2/4/0/0</br>After blocking a melee attack, the ogre can retaliate with its shield dealing 2 wound dice on hit.
+***Shield-Bash.*** *Maneuver, Reaction:* 2 AP, 1/2/4/0/0 - After blocking a melee attack, the ogre can retaliate with its shield dealing 2 wound dice on hit.
 On crit the target is staggered until the start of its next turn.
 ___

 #### Ogre Shaman